Hildebrand Law, P.C. mobile logo

 The Court of Appeals reversed the lower court ruling.
 It ordered the trial court to vacate its order dismissing the grandmother’s paternity complaint.

 If you have questions about personal jurisdiction if conception occurred in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity and family law attorneys have over 100 years of combined experience successfully representing clients in paternity and family law cases.
+Our Arizona paternity and family law attorneys have decades of combined experience successfully representing clients in paternity and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.